 Well there are several possible answers to this question.
-Determining the reason why you’re not selling your artwork is the first step in selling your artwork.
+Determining the reason why you’re not selling your artwork is the first step in actually making a sale, if you haven’t made on yet.
 For many artists not making any sales or very little sells, can be quite demoralizing.
 Let’s take a look at a few reasons why your art may not be selling.

 All of these are common reasons art doesn’t sell.
 Any apply to you?

 If so, join over 36,000 others that receive our newsletter with new drawing and painting lessons.
 Plus, check out three of our course videos and ebooks for free.